dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-mqtt.md

 The above example uses secrets as plain strings.
 It is recommended to use a secret store for the secrets as described [here]({{< ref component-secrets.md >}}).
 {{% /alert %}}

-Note that in the case, the value of the consumer ID is random every time Dapr restarts, so we are setting `retain` to false and `cleanSession` to true as well.
+Note that in the case, the value of the consumer ID is random every time Dapr restarts, so we are setting `cleanSession` to true as well.

 ## Create a MQTT broker